developmentseed/rio-viz/README.md

 ## Multi Reader support

-rio-viz support multiple/custom reader as long they are subclass of `rio_tiler.io.base.BaseReader` or `rio_tiler.io.base.AsyncBaseReader`.
+rio-viz support multiple/custom reader as long they are subclass of `rio_tiler.io.base.BaseReader`.

 ```bash
 # Multi Files as Bands